jerry-ng2/cursor-best-practices/README.md

 - **Automatic**: Agent mode will automatically use relevant MCP tools
 - **Manual**: Ask specifically for MCP tool usage: "Use the database tool to query users"
 - **Approval**: Review tool calls before execution (can disable in settings)
+- **List of Official MCP Tools**: See [Official Cursor MCP](https://docs.cursor.com/en/tools/mcp) to see all available official MCP servers